History of Geology

 Founded as Kansas Natural History Society at Topeka in 1868.

 Named changed to Kansas Academy of Science in 1871.

 |KAS in 20th century||KAS in 21st century|

-The turning point for the society came in 1870, when its annual meeting was held in Lawrence, at the invitation of Professor F.H.
-Snow of the University of Kansas.
+The turning point for the society came in 1870, when its annual meeting was held in Lawrence, at the University of Kansas.
 The meeting was well attended, and the decision was made to expand the scope of the organization to include all sciences.
-The Kansas Academy of Science became official the following year.
+The new name, Kansas Academy of Science, became official the following year.
 In 1873, KAS became a coordinate department of the State Board of Agriculture.
 This arrangment resulted in great benefits for the academy during the remainder of the 19th century.
 The KAS undertook several major projects—lobbying for establishment of a permanent geological survey, developing a science museum, amassing a science library, and publishing the Transactions.
 The geological survey finally came to fruition in 1895.
-The science library and museum were initially successful, but were later discontinued.
+The science library and museum were initially successful, but were later disbanded.
 The KAS continues to publish the Transactions, as well as to hold annual meetings and field trips, and to sponsor other scientific and educational activities.

 Introduction and Kansas statehood